ibm-cloud-docs/vmwaresolutions/services/managingfortinetvm.md

 * Log in to the FortiOS Web Client by using the credentials that you can find on the FortiGate Virtual Appliance service details page.
 * Access the console via SSH connection by using the credentials that you can find on the FortiGate Virtual Appliance service details page.

-For more information, see [Ordering, viewing, and removing services for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices).
+For more information, see [Ordering, viewing, and deleting services for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices).

 ## Related links
 {: #managingfortinetvm-related}